thoughtcroft/thoughtcroft.github.io/_posts/2005-11-25-get-subform-control-name.markdown

 ---
 layout: post
-title:  "VBA: finding the name of a control in a subform"
+title:  "Finding the name of a control in an Access subform"
 date:   2005-11-25 12:06:00 +1000
-categories: vba
 tags:   [form, subform, control, vba]
 ---
 I'm currently developing a Microsoft Access based system and found myself continually needing to work out how to access a property of the